pjakiela/ECON523/exercises/E4-DD2.md

 treatment intensity:  the interaction between the level of TBA use prior to the ban and the `post` dummy.
 Generate this new treatment variable using your existing `meantba` variable, and then estimate regressions that control for `meantba` and its interaction with `post`.
 How do the results from these alternative specifications compare to those reported in the paper?
-Finally, consider replacing the district fixed effects used in the paper with DHS cluster fixed effects.
+Finally, consider using DHS cluster fixed effects and month of birth fixed effects in the same specification.
 Do the DHS cluster fixed effects reduce the standard errors?

 <br>